catchorg/Catch2/docs/tostring.md

 }
 ```

 Again ```T``` is your type and ```convertMyTypeToString``` is where you'll write whatever code is necessary to make your type printable.
-Note that the function must be in the Catch namespace, which itself must be in the global namespace.
+Note that the function must be in the Catch namespace, which itself must be in the global namespace and must be declared _before_ Catch's header is included.

+**Please note that overloading `Catch::toString` is currently considered legacy and will not be supported in the next major version of Catch.**

 ## Catch::StringMaker<T> specialisation

-There are some cases where overloading toString does not work as expected.
-Specialising StringMaker<T> gives you more precise, and reliable, control - but at the cost of slightly more code and complexity:
+Another way of telling Catch how to convert a type to string is specialising `Catch::StringMaker` template.
+This allows you to have separate way of stringifying types for Catch, than you have for writing it to a stream and also doesn't require you to declare it before including Catch's header.

 ```
 namespace Catch {